 View and download tour here:

-The 10th & Cass Street neighborhood occupies the ancestral lands of the Ho-Chunk, who have stewarded this land since time immemorial.
+This tour takes place on the occupied ancestral lands of the Ho-Chunk, who have stewarded this land since time immemorial.

-However, many of La Crosse’s Ho-Chunk found their way back to their homeland and settled back here in the area.
-The federal and local governments moved on to new strategies to eradicate Indigenous peoples and cultures from the newly established United States of America.
+However, many of La Crosse’s Ho-Chunk found their way back to their homeland here in La Crosse. and eventually the federal and local governments moved on to new strategies to eradicate Indigenous folks and culture from the newly established United States of America.
 As of 2016, Wisconsin was home to over 8,000 members of the Ho-Chunk Nation, about 230 of whom live in La Crosse County.